-- Article 33 To see if the Town will vote to amend the Town of Williamsburg Zoning Bylaw as follows by designating the existing sentence contained in Section 5.10 as subparagraph (a) and by adding new subparagraphs (b) and (c), such that the Section, as amended, will read as follows, or take any other action relative thereto: - a.
+Moved and seconded that the Town vote to amend the Town of Williamsburg Zoning Bylaw as follows by designating the existing sentence contained in Section 5.10 as subparagraph (a) and by adding new subparagraphs (b) and (c), such that the Section, as amended, will read as follows:

+- a.
 Any substantial change, alteration, or expansion of a use allowed by Special Permit shall require a new Special Permit from the Zoning Board of Appeals. - b.
-If a use allowed under the terms of a Special Permit ceases or is inactive for twenty-four consecutive months, the Special Permit shall expire.
+If a use allowed under the terms of a Special Permit ceases or is inactive for twenty-four consecutive months, the Special Permit shall expire. - c.

-c.
 If a new use is allowed by a new Special Permit, and a previous use allowed by a previous Special Permit is not included under the new Special Permit, the previous Special Permit shall expire.

-Article 34 To see if the Town will vote to amend the Town of Williamsburg Zoning Bylaw to add a new section 9.21, entitled "More Than Four Dwelling Units in a Multi-Family Dwelling or Mixed-use Building," as printed below; by amending Section 3.0 of the Zoning Bylaw, the Schedule of Use Regulations, by inserting under Section 3.1, Residential Uses, Multi-family dwelling (up to four dwelling units) the following new use: More than four dwelling units in a multi-family dwelling or mixed-use building allowed by special permit, or take any other action relative thereto.
+Moved and seconded that the Town vote to amend the Town of Williamsburg Zoning Bylaw to add a new section 9.21, entitled "More Than Four Dwelling Units in a Multi-Family Dwelling or Mixed-use Building, and "by amending Section 3.0 of the Zoning Bylaw, the Schedule of Use Regulations, as outlined in Article 34 of the Warrant.